theghostrat/itrans-transliterator/README.md

 ## About

-**ITRANS Indic Transliteration Toolkit** is a powerful, open-source Python package and CLI tool that converts Sanskrit and Indic language texts written in the ITRANS ASCII scheme into beautiful Unicode text across multiple Brahmic scripts.
+**ITRANS Indic Transliteration Toolkit** is a powerful, open-source Python package with a modern **Gradio web interface** to convert Sanskrit and Indic language texts written in the ITRANS ASCII scheme into beautiful Unicode text across multiple Brahmic scripts.

 Whether you're a linguist, developer, researcher, or enthusiast, this toolkit helps you effortlessly transliterate ancient scriptures, poetry, or modern texts into your preferred Indic script, with support for multiple export formats.